- Charming Cottage

 Longhope is a small village in west Gloucestershire, situated within the Forest of Dean it has been in existence since before the invasion of the Normans in 1066.
 The place name means long, enclosed valley' which describes the aspect of the village.
 With the local Hope Brook Church of England primary school for 4-11 years and Pippins Preschool Nursery from two years, an active football club and local post office.

-Water and electricity and oil fired central heating
+Mains drains, water and electricity and oil fired central heating

 From the Naylor Powell office in Newent proceed along the B4216 (Culver Street) towards Huntley.
 On reaching the A40 turn right towards Ross-on-Wye then first left along the A4136 towards Longhope and Mitcheldean.
 Proceed along this road through Little London, down the hill and at the bottom turn right into Old Monmouth Road and follow around to the left onto The Latchen.
 The property can be found towards the top of the hill on the left hand side.